wilcoxadvisors/CodeShare2/Instructions.md

     * **Update:** All critical setup flow bugs have been fixed (Checkpoints through `f0cc5d4f`), including state management, navigation, and database persistence issues.
 * **Phase 3 (Core Accounting Features):** IN PROGRESS.
     * **Current Update:** Task B.1 (Chart of Accounts) is NEARLY COMPLETE.
 Fixed account update logic to allow name/active/parentId changes with transactions, while correctly blocking accountCode/type changes.
 Fixed UI to disable restricted fields when editing accounts with transactions.
 Still need to finalize UI/UX and ensure consistency across multiple entities.
     * **Current Update:** Task B.2 (General Ledger / Journal Entries) is IN PROGRESS.
 Manual JE workflow now functional with Create, Edit, Post, Void, and Reverse operations working correctly.
 The current focus is on implementing/fixing the File Attachment functionality for journal entries (#7 - multi-file, drag-drop, list, download, delete).
-After this is complete, we will verify batch journal entry upload functionality.
+After this is complete, we will implement Dimensions & Smart Rules (B.2.1), and then proceed to Batch Journal Entry upload functionality.
     * **Storage Layer Refactoring:** COMPLETE.
 The monolithic storage system has been successfully refactored:
         * **Client Storage:** ✅ Successfully refactored all client-related storage logic to `server/storage/clientStorage.ts`.
         * **Entity Storage:** ✅ Created `entityStorage.ts` module with clear delegation pattern.